-$ git clone https://github.com/DigitalTwin/steam-turbine-tutorial.git $ cd steam-turbine-tutorial

 Confirm your group name against the SecurityConfiguration class

 Regarding your previous UAA configuration from above, note that the group named “tutorial.user” contains a user account named “tutorial-user”.
 This “tutorial.user” group is added to the scope of the client named “tutorial-user”.
 The group name “tutorial.user” is significant in that the Java source code that you just downloaded is pre-hardwired for security purposes to permit members of your “tutorial.user” group access to the back-end services.
 If you decided to name this group something other than “tutorial.user” then that change needs to be reflected in the Java source code, namely the “SecurityConfiguration.java” class that exists in all 7 of the submodules in /steam-turbine-tutorial/tutorial-svcs module (the only submodule in /steam-turbine-tutorial/tutorial-svcs that is not impacted is the /steam-turbine-tutorial/tutorial-svcs/tutorial-commons submodule).
 Before you build the code, you will need to locate the “SecurityConfiguration.java” class in the source tree of each of the 7 submodules and make the changes detailed below: